 But obviously trying to get a computer to act like a human is far more complicated than creating a code or algorithm that can perform as we do.
 Although this is a fairly new industry we are seeing massive strides in AI growth.
-Just have a look at the video below to see AI in action.
+Just have a look at the video above to see AI in action.

 How Can We Use Artificial Intelligence to Improve UX?

 The answer to this question can be broken down into several examples which all focusond how AI can improve UX without too much involvement from us humans.

 As much as we want machines and AI to be self-sufficient UX does not yet have the capabilities to be automated.
 However, recent advancements have allowed us to become more collaborative with this new technology.
 We have platforms that are driven by a series of algorithms, allowing us as website owners to create websites that are unique and fulfil its goals.

 The Grid.io, although still in beginner phase, offers a glimpse into the potential behind algorithm based design.
 Essentially, you as the user supply the content and goals, and the platform then manages the layout and performs A/B tests to create the most optimal website for each user.

 There is still a long way to go to perfect this technology and obtain the right mix of code and UX/UI rules but the outlook is positive.
 Other companies using this type of this technology include firedrop and Wix.